Five things to consider if you’re Jewish and facing the college search

 In terms of antisemitism, I cannot tell you that X campus is safe and Y campus is not.
 There is no objective way to measure your level of comfort on any particular campus.
 There are no right or wrong choices.
 The most important thing is that you make an informed decision.

-Some helpful resources: the Forward’s reporting on campus antisemitism, the Hillel College Guide, and each campus’s student newspaper.
+Check out the Forward’s reporting on campus antisemitism, the Hillel College Guide, and each campus’s student newspaper.
 Student newspapers are an excellent way to learn about events on campus and elements of campus climate that professional news outlets do not report.

-Even better than reading the student newspaper is visiting the campus and seeing how it feels.
+Even better than reading the student newspaper is visiting the college and seeing how it feels.
 I especially recommend connecting with Jewish students and speaking with them about their experiences.
 While it is difficult to find a campus community that is completely free of antisemitism, it is easier to find a unified and resilient Jewish community.